 We are a family run company and were established in 1999 after many people were experiencing difficulties with a few of the conventional providers of probate estate administration services.
-Together with our sister company TPB Financial Services, we provide custom legal and financial solutions, saving families money and administering estates in sometimes half the time and also at half the cost of most other services.
-Our friendly and experienced workforce is always on hand to assist you through an ever-increasing complex division of legal practice.
+Together with our sister company TPB Financial Services, we provide custom legal and financial solution, saving families money and administering estates in sometimes half the time and also at half the cost of most other service providers.
+Our friendly and experienced workforce is always on hand to assist your through an ever-increasing complex division of legal practice.

-We are based in Hertfordshire, witrh local specialists in Basildon, as well as our sister company, TPB Financial Services Ltd. We offer an exceptional blend of customised legal and financial remedies for families at a very difficult and stressful time.
+We are based in Hertfordshire, with local specialists in Basildon, as well as pur sister company, TPB Financdial Services Ltd. We offer an exceptional blend of customised legal and financial remedes for families at a very difficult and stressful time.
 As well as offering a complete probate administration service, in addition, we offer estate planning, inheritance tax advice and also the drafting of Wills, Trusts and Lasting Powers of Attorney.

 Our ethos is to save family members time, money and anxiety.
 We shoulder the whole burden of winding up an estate from paying the funeral director to getting final Inland Revenue clearance and give the most beneficial support at a fair and reasonable fixed fee.
 Our extremely effective and competent team is directed by our in-house lawyer and if there are no difficulties we administer numerous estates within a few months.
 Our company offers a free of charge, no obligation meeting at home and we'll answer any worries and queries you could have at this difficult time.